 Capital Region NY Real Estate Market Report — Spring 2026

-Capital Region NY Housing Market: Spring 2026 Overview
+Capital Region NY Housing Market: Mid-2026 Overview

 The Capital Region real estate market — encompassing Albany, Saratoga, Schenectady, and Rensselaer Counties — continues to outperform national trends in 2026.
 While many markets nationally have seen price corrections or stagnation, the Capital Region's durable economic base and persistent housing shortage have kept prices moving upward and inventory tight.
-This is Ethan Harris's comprehensive Spring 2026 market update for buyers, sellers, and investors throughout the region.
+This is Ethan Harris's comprehensive mid-2026 market update for buyers, sellers, and investors throughout the region.

 Albany County: Steady Appreciation, Tight Inventory

-Albany County median prices have reached approximately $275,000–$285,000, up 6–7% year over year.
+Albany County's full-year 2025 median sale price reached $320,500 per the NYS Department of Taxation and Finance, after an 11.7% jump from 2023 to 2024 per CDRPC analysis of Greater Capital Association of REALTORS data.
 The hottest sub-markets remain Bethlehem/Delmar ($360K–$520K median), Guilderland ($330K–$420K), and Colonie/Latham ($280K–$380K).
 Albany City proper continues to show strength in Center Square and Pine Hills, while outer neighborhoods offer value for patient buyers.
-Inventory is up about 12% from Spring 2025 — slightly easier for buyers, but still competitive in the best areas.
+Inventory has loosened modestly over the past year — slightly easier for buyers, but still competitive in the best areas.

 Saratoga County: Premium Prices, Sustained Demand